MeadCo/ScriptX.Print.Client/docs/api.md

 | FALSE | number | 2 |

 <br/>
-<a id="MeadCoScriptXPrintHTML.frameContentToPrint"></a>
+<a id="MeadCo.ScriptX.PrintHTML.frameContentToPrint"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrintHTML.frameContentToPrint(sFrame) ⇒ string</h3>Get the complete currently displayed document in a frame as string of HTML.
+    MeadCo.ScriptX.PrintHTML.frameContentToPrint(sFrame) ⇒ string</h3>Get the complete currently displayed document in a frame as string of HTML.
 Form values are preserved in the source document then the document cloned.
 A base element is created if required.style elements are included.script and object elements are not included.

 | Param | Type | Description |